 Production Enhancement operations are largely focused on complex completions in unconventional oil and gas reservoirs in the U.S. as well as conventional projects across the globe.
 U.S. onshore drilling and completion activities typically experience a seasonal decline at end of the year with activity levels increasing at the beginning of the year.
-Average rig count in the U.S. land market for the three months ended March 31, 2024, was down by 19% year-over-year and remained flat sequentially.
-International drilling and completion activities continued to improve year-over-year, which increased by 5%, however remained flat sequentially.
+Average rig count in the U.S. land market for the three months ended March 31, 2024 June 30, 2024, was down by 19% 17% year-over-year and remained flat 3% sequentially.
+International drilling and completion activities continued to improve remained flat year-over-year which increased by 5%, however remained flat and sequentially.

-Revenue from the Production Enhancement operating segment of \$45.4 million for the three months ended March 31, 2024, decreased 6% year-over-year and increased 4% sequentially.
+Revenue from the Production Enhancement operating segment of \$45.4 million \$44.3 million for the three months ended March 31, 2024 June 30, 2024, decreased 6% remained flat year-over-year and increased 4% decreased 2% sequentially.
 Year-over-year, revenue decreased primarily due to lower product sales in the U.S. market as a result of lower U.S. onshore activity, however this was partially offset by strong growth in well completion diagnostic services.
-Sequentially, the increase was primarily driven by strong growth in well completion diagnostic services and product sales to the U.S. markets, partially offset by fewer bulk sales in the international market.
+Sequentially, the increase was primarily driven by strong growth in well completion diagnostic services and product sales to the U.S. markets, partially was substantially offset by fewer a lower level of bulk sales in the international market.
+Bulk sales to international markets may vary from one quarter to another quarter.
+Sequentially, product sales to the U.S. onshore markets increased, however this was offset by lower product sales in Canada and bulk sales to international markets.
+Additionally, well diagnostic services to the U.S. onshore market decreased slightly during the three months ended June 30, 2024.